 Compared to its neighboring countries — such as Poland, Belarus, and the Czech Republic, Ukraine offers more competitive outsourcing rates paired with a much larger tech talent pool.

 The average hourly rate for software development is within the $25–40 range, with the average software developer salary varying between $2,500 and $4,000 per month (excluding taxes and social contributions).

 Average Hourly Rates for IT Outsourcing Services in Different Regions

 Admittedly, these rates may seem higher than in some other popular IT outsourcing countries.
 But they’re still significantly lower than those in Western Europe and North America, where a software engineer of similar caliber could cost close to $100 per hour, or even more.

 Additionally, the recent reforms in licensing have dramatically improved the ease of doing business in the country — Ukraine ranks 20th globally in terms of how easy it is to start a business here (10).

 Compared to Ukraine, countries in South and Southeast Asia are a lot more culturally and ethnically diverse, with each religious or ethnic group celebrating their own unique holidays on which employees expect to receive paid vacation days.
-In Ukraine, however, there are only ten universally observed public holidays.
+In Ukraine, however, there are only eleven universally observed public holidays.

 Our model works better than IT outsourcing.
 Find out why.